-- Use includes any level of consumption or use of any of the prohibited substances (tobacco, controlled substance and alcohol). - Under the influence means any level of impairment and includes even the odor of alcohol on the breath or person of a student, or the odor of an illicit drug on the student.
+- •Use includes any level of consumption or use of any of the prohibited substances (tobacco, controlled substance and alcohol). - •Under the influence means any level of impairment and includes even the odor of alcohol on the breath or person of a student, or the odor of an illicit drug on the student.
 Also, it includes being impaired by reason of the abuse of any material used as a stimulant. - Possession includes having control of the substance and also includes being in the same area where the substance is present and no responsible adult present and responsible for the substance.
-Possession includes situations where, for example: (1) alcohol is in a vehicle in which a participant is present-the participant is considered to be in possession if the participant is aware that the alcohol is in the vehicle, even though the participant has not touched or consumed the alcohol, provided that the alcohol is not in the control of a parent or guardian or other responsible adult (age 21 or older) and (2) alcohol is present at a party attended by the participant-the participant is considered to be in possession if the participant is aware that alcohol is at the party, even though the participant has not touched or consumed the alcohol, provided that the alcohol is not in the control of a parent or guardian or other responsible adult (age 21 or older). - Self-Reporting.
+Possession includes situations where, for example: (1) alcohol is in a vehicle in which a participant is present--the participant is considered to be in possession if the participant is aware that the alcohol is in the vehicle, even though the participant has not touched or consumed the alcohol, provided that the alcohol is not in the control of a parent or guardian or other responsible adult (age 21 or older) and (2) alcohol is present at a party attended by the participant-the participant is considered to be in possession if the participant is aware that alcohol is at the party, even though the participant has not touched or consumed the alcohol, provided that the alcohol is not in the control of a parent or guardian or other responsible adult (age 21 or older) and (2) alcohol is present at a party attended by the participant apart, even though the participant has not touched or consumed the alcohol, provided that the alcohol is not in the control of a parent or guardian or other responsible adult (age 21 or older) and (2) alcohol.

+- •Self-Reporting.
 A self-report means that the student has told the school administration of the student's violation of the Activity Policy.
-To be effective for purposes of reduced sanctions, the self-report must meet the following conditions: - o Timeliness: The self-report must be made the earlier of: (1) within 24 hours of committing the infraction or (2) before participation in an extracurricular or co-curricular activity.
+To be effective for purposes of reduced sanctions, the self-report must meet the following conditions: - Timeliness: The self-report must be made the earlier of: (1) within 24 hours of committing the infraction or (2) before participation in an extracurricular or co-curricular activity.
 The student's parent or guardian may make the self-report on behalf of the student provided the student gives a written statement of the self-report upon request of school administration. - Completeness: In making a self-report, the student must identify the events that took place, what conduct the student engaged in, and any witnesses to the student's conduct.
 If requested, the student must put this information in a written statement.
 Activity participants are expected to be honest and forthright with school officials.
 In the event the student is asked for information pertaining to compliance (or lack of compliance) with the Activity Policy by other students, the self-reporting student must fully, completely, and honestly provide the requested information.